Germany's E.ON warns of extra plant closures as profit sags

-FRANKFURT Germany's biggest utility E.ON (EONGn.DE) warned it could close more generating plants than expected as plunging wholesale power prices and competition from renewable energy gnawed away at profit.
+FRANKFURT Germany's biggest utility E.ON (EONGn.DE) warned it could close more generating plant than expected as plunging wholesale power prices and competition from renewable energy gnawed away at profit.

 E.ON and German peers RWE (RWEG.DE) and EnBW (EBKG.DE) have been hit by a mix of record-low wholesale power prices, weak demand driven by recession in Europe and a state-backed expansion of renewables that has hurt profitability of conventional gas and coal-fired plants.